nugaon/cointainer/TRON/README.md

 # Usage
 The syncing is very slow and suggested to download the blocks from the [official backup site of TRON](https://backups.trongrid.io/) for the mainnet.
-After you downloaded the blocks, place it into the * ./config/mainnet * folder before you run the * run_on_mainnet.sh * script.
+After you downloaded the blocks, place it into the * ./config/mainnet/{nodetype} * folder before you run the * run_on_mainnet.sh * script.
-There is opportunity to connect to the testnet (on Shasta), but instead of that test everything on the privatenet with the './run_on_privatenet.sh', because the sync is really slow.
+There is opportunity to connect to the testnet (on Shasta), but  they haven't opened the p2p port yet and the sync also very slow, instead of that test everything on the privatenet with the './run_on_privatenet.sh'.

 ## CLI commands